 Tapping into a scalable approach for AWP

 Traditional advanced work packaging applications are monolithic in nature, making them difficult to implement.
 They’re often bloated with unnecessary solutions.
 This is where Autodesk comes in, providing an accessible, scalable way to leverage the benefits of AWP.
-To learn more about AWP, join Autodesk at the upcoming AWP Conference on October 26 –27, 2021.
+To learn more about AWP, join Autodesk at an upcoming AWP Conference.

 For more information about making AWP scalable for your projects, visit our AWP page.